Best MacBook for Video Editing 2026

 Executive Summary

 Apple's transition to custom silicon has fundamentally altered the performance landscape for mobile video editing.
-The 2026 MacBook lineup—powered by M4-series chips—presents distinct capabilities and constraints for professional workflows.
+The 2026 MacBook lineup is now led by M5-series MacBook Pros, while M4 Pro and M4 Max machines have become the value play through refurbished and clearance pricing.

-This analysis examines the technical specifications, thermal performance characteristics, and cost-benefit trade-offs of the MacBook Air M4, MacBook Pro 14" M4 Pro, and MacBook Pro 16" M4 Pro for video production environments.
+This analysis examines the technical specifications, thermal performance characteristics, and cost-benefit trade-offs of the MacBook Pro 14" M5, MacBook Pro 14" M5 Pro, MacBook Pro 16" M5 Pro, and discounted/refurbished M4 Pro options for video production environments.

 Key Findings

-- →The MacBook Pro 14" M4 Pro demonstrates optimal price-to-performance ratio for 4K professional workflows
+- →The MacBook Pro 14" M5 Pro is the safest current buy for serious 4K editing

 - →GPU core count scales non-linearly with 8K decoding capability; 16 cores represents minimum viable threshold